 In the shop you will find many pictures to look at, typewriters, old radios, trains, table games, and of course friendly people!
-We use as many local providers as possible.
-From farm veggies, milk and ice cream to locally baked goodies.

 Thanks to Square, we accept most credit cards and you can even pay with your phone via their app.
+Receipts are kept in the app and we have multiple rewards programs when you use it!

 Wunderbar (German for “Wonderful”) is a small coffee shop with a big heart and a simple philosophy, to make you feel good.
 Located in historic Harmony, Pennsylvania a German style hamlet just a half hour North of Pittsburgh in a picturesque area that is surrounded by museums, log cabins, rolling hills and friendly people.